-This manual covers the installation, safety, and use of the Gamry Instruments Interface 1010 Potentiostat/Galvanostat/ZRA.
+This manual covers the installation, safety, and use of the Gamry Instruments Interface 5000 Potentiostat/ Galvanostat/ZRA.

-This manual describes use of an Interface 1010 with Revision 7 (and later revisions) of the Gamry Framework software.
-It is equally useful when setting up a newly purchased potentiostat or modifying the setup of an older potentiostat for use with new software.
+This manual describes use of an Interface 5000 with Revision 7 (and later revisions) of the Gamry Framework software.
+It is equally useful when setting up a newly-purchased potentiostat or modifying the setup of an older potentiostat for use with new software.

 Chapter 1 was an in-depth discussion of safety issues.
-This chapter describes this manual and gives a brief overview of the Interface 1010 features.
-Chapter 3 contains Interface 1010 installation instructions.
-Chapter 5 describes cell cable connections and Chapter 6 describes the Interface 1010's front and rear panels.
-Chapter 7 is a description of the electronic circuitry in the Interface 1010.
-Chapter 8 covers the difficult issues of potentiostat stability and approaches to prevent oscillation.
-Chapter 9 discusses the realities of low-current, high-impedance measurements.
+This chapter describes this manual and gives a brief overview of the Interface 5000 features.
+Chapter 3 contains Interface 5000 installation instructions.
+Chapter 5 describes cell cable-connections, and Chapter 6 describes the Interface 5000's front and rear panels.
+Chapter 7 is a description of the electronic circuitry in the Interface 5000.

-You will find dry technical material such as specifications and connector pin-outs in the Appendices.
-Appendix F discusses heat generation in multiple potentiostat systems based on the Interface 1010 and makes recommendations for heat management.
+You will find technical material such as specifications and connector pin-outs in the Appendices.
+Appendix F discusses heat-generation in multiple-potentiostat systems based on the Interface 5000 and makes recommendations for heat-management.

-This manual discusses software installation or software operation in some detail.
-The installation is written assuming installation using Revision 7 of Gamry's FrameworkTM software.
+This manual discusses software installation and software operation in some detail.
+The installation is written assuming installation using Revision 7 of Gamry's Framework software.
 Installation is also described in Gamry's Quick-Start Installation Guide for USB Potentiostats.

-Software support for the Interface 1010 is described in the Gamry Help system.
+Software support for the Interface 5000 is described in the Gamry Help system.

-All Gamry Instruments applications running under the Gamry Framework control the Interface 1010 via a PSTAT object.
+All Gamry Instruments applications running under the Gamry Framework control the Interface 5000 via a PSTAT object.
 See the Framework's Help for information concerning PSTAT objects and their functions.

-About the Interface 1010
+About the Interface 5000

-The Interface 1010 is a value-oriented, research-grade electrochemical instrument packaged in a small, easy-tohandle case.
+The Interface 5000 is a value-oriented, research-grade electrochemical instrument packaged in a small, easy-to-handle case.
 It works particularly well in systems with multiple instruments connected to one computer.
 It offers measurement capabilities similar or superior to those of instruments that are more than ten times its size and weight and more than three times its price.